 - Scratching at the ears

 When inner-ear canal tumours are present, the cat may display further symptoms.
-These can be head tilting, difficulty blinking, loss of balance or other neurological co-ordination issues.
+These can be head tilting, loss of balance or other neurological co-ordination issues.

 Causes of cat ear cancer

 Squamous cell cancer is most prominent in white cats, especially those with white ears.
 In the majority of cases, the cause is understood to be from UV (Ultraviolet) damage through over-exposure to the sun.
 However, dark-coloured cats are also known, in rare cases, to develop a version of SCCs known as Bowen’s disease.
 This is known to be associated with a virus but also results in cat ear cancer.
 No definite cause has yet been connected to ear canal tumours.
 Certainly, felines that tend to have ongoing ear infections and inflammation of the ear canal are more prone to this ear disease.

 Cat ear cancer diagnosis

 Initial examination will include details of the cat’s medical history.
 Has the cat suffered any recent ear infections, ear discharge or sores?
-A thorough full-body examination will take place with the probability of blood tests too.
-Likewise, a urine test and electrolyte analysis will be carried out.
+A thorough full-body examination will take place with blood tests too, to check your cat’s general health.
 If tumours are thought to be present, a skull and chest X-ray may be ordered.
-The last resort to diagnose ear cancer is usually to take a biopsy.
-Even though this requires a general anaesthetic, it is used to determine if a tumour is cancerous, benign or even a different skin complaint.
+Biopsies may also be taken to determine if a tumour is cancerous, benign or even a different skin complaint.
 The cat may be sedated and a deep examination of the inner ear may be done if a tumour is suspected.
-Other diagnostic methods such as an MRI scan, CT scan or biopsy may be needed if there is a suspected inner ear tumour.
+Other diagnostic methods such as an MRI scan or CT scan may be needed if there is a suspected inner ear tumour.

 Treatment of cat ear cancer

 Initially, after diagnosis, treatment will commence relative to the type of cancer.
-If only one tiny ulcer is present in squamous cell cancer, it may be removed by cryosurgery.
-This involves freezing the infected area then removal of the ulcer.
-Traditional surgery might be advised if there are many sores or if the ulcer is quite large.
+If only one small ulcer or scab is present in squamous cell cancer, it may be removed by cryosurgery.
+This involves freezing the infected area.
+Traditional surgery might be advised if the area affected by the SCC or tumour is quite large.
 In some surgeries, some of the cat’s ear canal may be removed.
 Similarly, the pinna, which is the external part of the feline’s ear may be amputated.
 The majority of cats respond well to surgery and heal fairly quickly.